Pointing LimitsNote that these limits are only guidelines.

 The inoperative windscreen was completely removed in early 2010, so it no longer can cause any obstruction of the telescope aperture.

-As of April 2010 a new southern Declination limit has been instituted for the Shane 3-m.
-The southern declination limit is now -34 degrees 30 minutes.
-If you need to observe at more southerly declinations, it will require prior approval from the Director.
+As of July 2015 a new southern Declination limit has been instituted for the Shane 3-m.
+The southern declination limit is now -35 degrees 0 minutes.

 The current (as of April 2015) northern Declination pointing limit of the Shane telescope is 70 degrees.
 Director's approval is required to observe north of this (but the absolute pointing limit due to cable length restrictions is 78 degrees, but going that far north requires extreme caution and care to make sure no cables are damaged).